prodzpod/EvenFasterBossWait/README.md

 ## Features
 - Enhanced FasterBossWait features
+    - Whether saved time should be re-added to run timer
     - Whether to use % values or seconds
     - Bonus charge given per HP, Elite status, Miniboss/Champion status
     - Reduction before the boss is killed / outside the teleporter range